AlexCharlton/site-generator/README.md

 À propos de site-generator
 ```

 The `title` variable now has some new information.
 Namely, that the French component of the title is the string `À propos de site-generator`.
-The previous information assigned to title (`About site-generator`) is still there, since is was assigned to the default language (which is English, a.k.a. `en`).
+The previous information assigned to title (`About site-generator`) is still there, since it was assigned to the default language (which is English, a.k.a. `en`).
 Note that variable definitions (or in this case the addition of new content in a different language) must be preceded by a blank line.

 We'd also like to add some sort of primary content to the file. we decide that the content should be the following: